Cosmo-Tech/cosmotech-terraform/README.md

 # cosmotech-terraform

 Terraform configuration for Cosmo Tech platform devops.

-If you don't use terraform cloud or want to run locally, remove the tfcloud.tf file.
+If you don't use terraform cloud or want to run locally, remove the terraform.cloud setting in main.tf.